Sjord/Sjord.github.io/_posts/2016-09-21-tenex-password-bug.md

 ## Alternative exploits

-Alan used the "trap to user" bit to detect whether a page was accessed, but more common mechanisms like turning off read access or not mapping a page would have also worked.
+Alan used the "trap to user" bit to detect whether a page was accessed, but this was only one of the ways it was possible to detect page access.
+It would also be possible to turn of read access on a page, so that an error occurred as soon as the password checking procedure would try to read from the page.
+Another possibility was to not map the page at all, and checking whether it was created after checking the password.

 It would also be possible to exploit this bug using a timing attack.
-The amount of physical memory was in the range of 64K words and the virtual address space was much larger so it would have been easy to force pages out of physical memory by accessing other pages.
-One could then time the access.
+"The amount of physical memory was in the range of 64K words and the virtual address space was much larger so it would have been easy to force pages out of physical memory by accessing other pages.
+One could then time the access."

 ## Fix